What can a godparent, aunt, uncle, or close family friend do for a youngster to help them succeed in life?

 Why hire a professional to sit down with the child even if you could tell them all this stuff yourself for free?
 Because young people sometimes have an easier time accepting advice from people they aren’t related to.
 Also, they may not be comfortable sharing information about their income, expenses, and debts with relatives or family friends who might share that information with others or use it to scold them or question their choices.
 (Learn more: Meeting your financial professional for the first time)

 Other options: Roth IRAs, transfer accounts, and trusts

 Depending on circumstances, some godparents, aunts, uncles, and others may want to consider setting up a Roth IRA, transfer account, or trust for that special youngster.

 But such vehicles can be complicated and have tax implications and filing requirements.
-Many people opt to consult a financial advisor before making such moves.
+Many people opt to consult a financial professional or tax advisor before making such moves.